Joseph B. Foraker: Final years

 Foraker supported President Wilson as he moved the nation closer to intervention in World War I. In April 1917, Foraker was one of a group of Cincinnatians who organized to support Wilson when the President asked Congress to declare war on Germany.
-The former senator's ill-health (he had suffered several heart attacks during the preceding winter) limited his participation.
-On May 7, Foraker experienced another heart attack in downtown Cincinnati.
+Foraker's ill-health (he had suffered several heart attacks during the preceding winter) limited his participation.
+On May 7, he experienced another heart attack in downtown Cincinnati.
 Taken home, he lapsed in and out of consciousness for three days before dying on May 10, 1917.
 Hundreds of prominent Cincinnatians attended his interment at Spring Grove Cemetery on May 13.

 Namesakes

 Mount Foraker, a 17400 ft mountain in Denali National Park 15 mi southwest of Denali Pass, in the central Alaska Range, was named for Foraker, then a sitting U.S. senator, in 1899 by Lt.
 J. S. Herron.
-It was named by some Native Alaskans, "Menlale" or Denali's wife, for the mountain once known as Mount McKinley.
 It is the second highest mountain in the Alaska Range, and the third highest in the United States.